-Devon Island in Canada is the 27th largest island, and the largest uninhabited island on earth.
+Devon Island in Canada, just north of Baffin Island, is the 27th largest island, and the largest uninhabited island on earth.
 It is located on the Canadian arctic archipelago and has been a testing site for Mars Rovers due to the existence of the Haughton Impact Crater on the island.
 Devon Island is the most space-aged, largest uninhabited island on the planet.

 Many of these islands are laden with history.
 Some offer you the opportunity to explore nature as it is meant to be appreciated: untouched and free.
 If you are planning a trip then do make sure you have permission to step onto your island from the relevant authorities.
 If you are looking for a destination that is a bit different then you will certainly find it in this list.

 Okunoshima Island (aka Rabbit Island) lies off Japan’s coast and is overrun by rabbits, even though rabbits are not indigenous to the island.
 No human lives on Okunoshima Island because it was the site of a chemical weapons plant from 1929 to 1945 for the Japanese Imperial Army.
 The rabbits that now reside on the island are test animals set free when the Allied Occupation took the plant apart.
 Nobody admits to seeing any with two heads.
 But perhaps that is why this is on the list of uninhabited islands.

 Jaco Island is considered to be sacred ground, which is primarily why no one has ever lived on it permanently.
 Tourists are allowed to camp out on the island, and day tours are also available.

 Located south of Mexico and West of Guatemala, Clipperton Island is a coral atoll that was used for mining guano.
 Because of the Mexican Civil War in 1914, the island’s residents were cut off from essential supplies, and after World War II, the atoll was abandoned completely.